grigroka/swap-bros-bot/README.md

 # swap-bros-bot

-Add .config.js file with owner id and bot token.
+Add .config.js file with owner, token and commandPrefix.